 General Iberico St. Jean, governor of Buenos Aires: First we will kill all the subversives; then we will kill all their collaborators; then their sympathisers; then those who remained indifferent; and finally, we’ll kill the undecided.

-If you read his interview with a reporter just before a nasty incident that landed him in prison, he can arguably be a Type 3 example.
+If you read his interview with a reporter just before a nasty incident that landed him in prison, he is a Type 3 example.

 Italian,and Belgian soldiers were caught abusing Somali civilians during the peacekeeping and humanitarian operations there in late 1992/early 1993.
 The Italian soldiers also photographed what they did, with methods of torture and abuse comparable to Abu Ghraib a decade later.